 Researchers from 52 institutions have also reported that breastfeeding for more than one year reduces the incidence of breast cancer in women with the BRCA1 gene but not BRCA2 gene.
 This study was conducted in institutions participating in a database for women who carry the BRCA1 and/or BRCA2 gene.
 The study involved 685 women with BRCA1 mutations and 280 with BRCA2 mutations.
 Researchers reported that women with a BRCA1 mutation who breastfed for more than one year had a 44% reduction in the incidence of breast cancer while no such reduction was apparent in women with the BRCA2 mutation.
 The authors pointed out that this 44% reduction in breast cancer risk with breastfeeding is much higher than is observed in the female population who do not have a genetic predisposition to breast cancer (for these women, the reduction is approximately 4%).
 These data suggest that the BRCA1 mutation is susceptible to hormone changes, while the BRCA2 gene mutation appears to be independent of these factors.

 The current study evaluated breast cancer incidence in 60,075 parous women.
-There were 608 cases of premenopausal breast cancer among this group.
-Women who had ever breast fed had a 25% reduction in the risk of developing premenopausal breast cancer.
-There was no trend for duration of lactation.
-Breast feeding women with a first-degree relative with breast cancer had a 59% reduction in the risk of developing premenopausal breast cancer compared with women who had never breastfed.
-There was no association between breast feeding and the risk of premenopausal breast cancer in women without an increased risk of developing breast cancer.
+There were 608 cases of premenopausal breast cancer in this group.
+Women who had ever breastfed had a 25% reduction in the risk of developing premenopausal breast cancer.
+There was no trend for the duration of lactation.
+Breastfeeding women with a first-degree relative with breast cancer had a 59% reduction in the risk of developing premenopausal breast cancer compared with women who had never breastfed.
+There was no association between breastfeeding and the risk of premenopausal breast cancer in women without an increased risk of developing breast cancer.